gen1nya/broken-wallet/README.md

 ## NowNodes Blockbook lookups

 UTXO lookups use the publicly reachable Blockbook endpoint at `https://btcbook.nownodes.io/api/v2`.
-You can optionally provide an `apiKey` header (exposed in the UI) if you have a NowNodes key to avoid rate limits.
+During `npm run dev`, calls are proxied through Vite to avoid browser CORS limits.
+You can optionally provide an `api-key` header (exposed in the UI) if you have a NowNodes key to avoid rate limits.
 The lookup uses the derived account `xpub` and displays UTXO metadata plus the derivation path and address when available.